 1.Measure the cam to find its 'shape'

-2.Measure the positions of the cam-follower and cam, the cam-roller diameter, and the basic motion range of the cam-follower.
+2.Measure the positions of the cam-follower, the cam, the cam-roller diameter, and the basic motion range of the cam-follower.

 4.Use the new curve to identify the cam-follower's original motion-timing and motion-laws.

 Thus, improve the performance specification of the machine.

 Please follow these steps to reverse engineer a cam with MechDesigner.